Washington Crossing the Delaware (1851 paintings): Composition

 The painting is notable for its artistic composition.
 General Washington is emphasized by an unnaturally bright sky, while his face catches the upcoming sunlight.
 The colors consist of mostly dark tones, expected at dawn, and there are red highlights repeated throughout the painting.
 A foreshortening perspective and the distant boats all lend depth to the painting and emphasize the boat carrying Washington.

 The men in the boat represent a cross-section of the American colonies, including one in a Scottish bonnet and another of African descent facing backward next to each other in the front.
-A western riflemen is at the bow, two farmers in broad-brimmed hats are near the back (one with a bandaged head), and one at the stern wearing what appears to be Native American clothing to symbolize that all people in the new United States of America were represented.
+A western rifleman is at the bow, two farmers in broad-brimmed hats are near the back (one with a bandaged head), and one at the stern wearing what appears to be Native American clothing to symbolize that all people in the new United States of America were represented.

-According to the 1853 exhibition catalogue, the man standing next to Washington and holding the flag is Lieutenant James Monroe, future President of the United States, and the man leaning over the side is General Nathanael Greene.
+According to the 1853 exhibition catalogue, the man standing next to Washington and holding the flag is Lieutenant James Monroe, future president of the United States, and the man leaning over the side is General Nathanael Greene.
 General Edward Hand is shown seated and holding his hat within the vessel.

 Historical inaccuracies

 The flag depicted is an early version of the flag of the United States (the "Stars and Stripes"), the design of which did not exist at the time of Washington's crossing.
-The flag's design was first specified in the June 14, 1777, Flag Resolution of the Second Continental Congress, and flew for the first time on September 3, 1777— well after Washington's crossing in 1776.
-A more historically accurate flag would have been the Grand Union Flag, hoisted by Washington on January 1, 1776, at Somerville, Massachusetts, as the standard of the Continental Army and the first national flag.
+The flag's design was first specified in the June 14, 1777, Flag Resolution of the Second Continental Congress, and flew for the first time on September 3, 1777—well after Washington's crossing in 1776.
+A more historically accurate flag would have been the Continental Union Flag, hoisted by Washington on January 1, 1776, at Somerville, Massachusetts, as the standard of the Continental Army and the first national flag.

-Washington's stance, obviously intended to depict him in a heroic fashion, would have been very hard to maintain in the choppy conditions of the crossing.
+Washington's stance, intended to depict him in a heroic fashion, would have been very hard to maintain in the choppy conditions of the crossing.
 Considering that he is standing in a rowboat, such a stance would have risked capsizing the boat.
 However, historian David Hackett Fischer has argued that everyone would have been standing up to avoid the icy water in the bottom of the boat, as the actual Durham boats used were much larger, had a flat bottom, higher sides, a broad beam (width) of some eight feet and a draft of 24–30 inches.

-Washington's boat was actually substantially larger than the boat in the painting.
-Washington and his men sailed on a cargo ship, that ranged anywhere between 40 and 60 feet long.
-On the ship, the men stored heavy artillery and horses, which would not have fit in the boat Leutze painted.
+Washington's boats were actually substantially larger than the boat in the painting.
+Washington and his men sailed on a cargo ship that ranged anywhere between 40 and 60 feet long (12 to 18 m).
+Also on the ships were heavy artillery and horses, which would not have fit in the boat Leutze painted.